 Figure 4: Energy Detector block diagram

-The detection performance is evaluated in terms of probability of false-vacancy-detection (i.e. the probability of erroneously identifying a channel as available) versus the probability of false-occupancy-detection (i.e. the probability that a channel is identified as occupied while it is available).
+The detection performance is evaluated in terms of probability of false-vacancy-detection (i.e. the probability of erroneously identifying a channel as available) versus the probability of false-occupancy-detection (i.e. the probability that a channel is identified as occupied while it is available). [[NOTE: How is the “evaluation” to be evaluated?
+In other words, FV vs. FO by itself doesn’t say very much]] As the main goal of the WSD sensing capability is the protection of DTT reception, the emphasis in the “detection performance evaluation” is the ability to maximally reduce the likelihood of false-vacancy- detection.

 The energy detector provides better performance for higher values of N, i.e. the number of observed symbols: in this case the detector measures higher values of energy, thus being able to counterbalance worse channel conditions like low SNR or high shadowing standard deviation in case of a lognormal channel.
 Obviously the performances are also better for high SNR values.
 This detection is extremely easy from a computational point of view, but is deeply affected by bad channel conditions, and it cannot provide reliable detection performance even on AWGN channels with SNR=0 dB.
+This isn’t sufficient to detect weaker DTT signals, which also should be protected

 Cooperative energy detection